International Science and Engineering Fair

 Regeneron International Science and Engineering Fair

-The 2024 Regeneron International Science and Engineering Fair will take place between May 11 and 16 in Los Angeles, California.
+The 2025 Regeneron International Science and Engineering Fair will take place between May 10 and 16 in Columbus, Ohio.

 Rules, Regulations, Forms and